As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You.

 - You might hear a less pop sound compare to other models.

-For ultimate feel, the manufacturer has provided LIZARD SKINS DSP bat grip that helps hold the bat for a longer time, providing ultimate feel, cushion, and tack.
+For ultimate feel, the manufacturer has provided a LIZARD SKINS DSP bat grip that helps the high school player to hold the bat for a longer time.

 - C-Core technology gives maximum pop sound with powerful speed